 The array of pixels then outputs analogue signals processed as digital image information by camera circuitry.
 Through software algorithms, the raw image data is transformed into finished photo file formats.
 The effects of aberrations, vignetting or diffraction at different apertures may also be reduced during post-processing by internal lens correction profiles embedded in image metadata.

-Key Lens Design Considerations
+Key Lens Design Considerations:

 When designing lenses, optical engineers must consider many variables to construct lenses that perform as intended: